sumankumarsandiri/delivery/README.md

 ### Register Captain:

 Send a POST request to `/captain/register` with the required fields in the request body.

+### Login Captain:

+Send a POST request to `/captain/login` with the required fields in the request body.

+### Get Captain Profile:

+Send a GET request to `/captain/profile` with the Authorization header containing a valid JWT token.

+### Logout Captain:

+Send a GET request to `/captain/logout` with the Authorization header containing a valid JWT token.

 ## Example Requests